 Driver accused of speeding away from hit-and-run with motorcycle on front bumper

-CORONA, Calif.
-(KCAL/KCBS/CNN) - A 25-year-old man from California was arrested on charges of felony hit-and-run after video allegedly showed him speeding away with a motorcycle wrapped around his vehicle’s bumper.
+A 25-year-old man from California was arrested on charges of felony hit-and-run after video allegedly showed him speeding away with a motorcycle wrapped around his vehicle’s bumper.

-George Valentin, 25, was arrested on charges of felony hit-and-run after he admitted to being the driver involved in a crash with a motorcyclist in Corona, California, according to the California Highway Patrol.
-(Source: Will Ross/YouTube/KCAL/KCBS/CNN)

 George Valentin, 25, was taken into custody Saturday after he admitted to being the driver involved in a crash the day before with a motorcycle on the 91 Freeway in Corona, California, according to the California Highway Patrol.